Quirks & constraints

 - one-click installers

-Our advice to you, the professional developer: consider to abandon your all-in-one old school hosting.
+Our advice to you, the professional developer: consider abandoning your all-in-one old school hosting.